-$MixedStrategyProfile.normalize() \rightarrow MixedStrategyProfile$ pygambit.gambit.MixedStrategyProfile.copy
+$MixedStrategyProfile.normalize() \rightarrow MixedStrategyProfile$

 Create a profile with the same strategy proportions as this one, but normalised so probabilities for each player sum to one.
+Requires that all players have non-negative entries that are not all equal to zero.